-Damon Galgut wins 2021 Booker Prize for Fiction | DW | 03.11.2021
+Damon Galgut wins 2021 Booker Prize for fiction | DW | 03.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It was third time lucky for the South African author also shortlisted in 2003 and 2010, coming up trumps for 'The Promise.'
-He was the overwhelming favorite for the esteemed literary prize.
+It was third time lucky for the South African author, who was also shortlisted in 2003 and 2010.
+His book "The Promise" was the overwhelming favorite for the prize.

-His latest novel details a white South African farming family across four decades that are puntuated by a death in the clan.
+His latest novel narrates the story of a white South African farming family across four decades that are punctuated by a death in the clan.
 The matriarch's dying wish — or promise — is to gift a house on the property to the Black woman who has worked for them her whole life.
 But the children are conflicted over whether to follow through on their mother's wish.

-During the ceremony at BBC’s Radio Theatre in London, the Chair of of the Booker Prize judges, historian Maya Jasanoff, said that all six shortlisted novels "share a sense of innovation" and are "very immersive."
-The novels contained a "sense of the present … by dealing with the legacies of the past," she added.
+During the ceremony at BBC’s Radio Theatre in London, the chair of the Booker Prize judges, historian Maya Jasanoff, said all six shortlisted novels "share a sense of innovation" and are "very immersive."
+The novels contained a "sense of the present ... by dealing with the legacies of the past," she added.

+Speaking of Galgut's "The Promise," she said it combined "an extraordinary story, rich themes, the history of the last 40 years in South Africa, in an incredibly well-wrought package.''

-The ceremony included a conversation between the 2020 winner Douglas Stuart — for "Shuggie Bain" — with HRH The Duchess of Cornwall at Clarence House, the traditional encounter having been postponed due to Covid.
+The ceremony included a conversation between the 2020 winner Douglas Stuart — for "Shuggie Bain" — with the Duchess of Cornwall at Clarence House, the traditional encounter having been postponed because of the pandemic.

-The other five authors shortlisted authors incuded debut novelist, US author Patricia Lockwood, Sri Linkan writer Anuk Arudpragasam, and British Somali novelist Nadifa Mohamed also vyed for literary greatness.
+The other five authors shortlisted authors included US debut novelist Patricia Lockwood, Sri Lankan writer Anuk Arudpragasam and British Somali novelist Nadifa Mohamed.
+Here is a short introduction to their nominations for the 2021 Booker Prize.

 1. Patricia Lockwood